kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 Kyma standard deployment from main branch, with Istio sampling rate configuration changed to **100%** sampling, to observe Istio behavior like resource consumption and throughput.

 ### Scenario 3
 Like **Scenario 2** with additional configuration on **Jaeger** and **Zipkin** receiver services without a valid endpoint.
-This scenario should investigate additional impact on Kubernetes components.
+This scenario investigates additional impact on Kubernetes components.

 ### Scenario 4

-Like Scenario 2, runs without collectors **Jaeger** and **Zipkin** to analyze Istio behavior and impact on Kubernetes components like **CoreDNS**.
+Like Scenario 2, Scenario 4 runs without collectors **Jaeger** and **Zipkin** to analyze Istio behavior and impact on Kubernetes components like **CoreDNS**.

 ## Result

 The overall analysis focuses on Istio behavior and resource consumption under different setups.
 In **Scenario 3** and **Scenario 4**, there's additional focus on Kubernetes components.
 ### Scenario 1

-Fig. 1 shown call execution summary (from client perspective) of test cluster with istio sampling rate 1% setup.
+Fig. 1 shows the call execution summary (from client perspective) of the test cluster with Istio sampling rate set to **1%**.
-Success rate of call execution is 100% and average response time is around **400ms.**
+The success rate of call execution is 100%, and the average response time is around **400ms**.

 | ![Call execution summary](../assets/istio-1per-call-summary.jpg) |
 | :--: |
 | Fig. 1 Call execution summary |

-Fig. 2 below show overview istio mesh network, as call execution summary cluster metrics also show 100% of success rate inclusive local call chain.
+Fig. 2 shows the Istio Mesh overview.
+Like for the call execution summary, the success rate of cluster metrics is 100%, including local call chain.
-Latency on the average stay around 400ms with a 6.5 operation per second per service.
+Average latency stays around 400ms, with 6.5 operations per second per service.

 | ![Istio mesh mverview](../assets/istio-1per-overwiew.jpg) |
 | :--: |